filodb/FiloDB/README.md

 * `sum_over_time(foo[5i])` with step = 10s will be equivalent to `sum_over_time(foo[50s])` , thus lookback = 5 * 10s
 * `sum_over_time(foo[1i])` with step = 10s will be equivalent to `sum_over_time(foo[10s])` , thus lookback = 1 * 10s
 * `rate(foo[1i])` with step = 60s and publishInterval = 10s will be equivalent to `rate(foo[70s])`, thus
    lookback = 1 * 60s + 10s.
 Publish interval is padded when both counter functions and step-factor notation is used.
+* `sum_over_time(foo[2.5i])` - decimal scale can also be used.
+Here lookback will be 2.5 times the step.
+* `foo offset 2i` - offset can also use step multiple notation
 ### Using the FiloDB HTTP API

 Please see the [HTTP API](doc/http_api.md) doc.